 The solenoid is controlled by a humidistat, which operates as a kind of thermostat for humidity.
-When the humidistat says to increase humidity, the solenoid opens and supplies the water feed tube.
-When the humidistat says the humidity level is good, or when the furnace shuts down, the solenoid shuts off,... stopping water flow to the humidifier.
+When the humidistat calls for an increase in humidity, the solenoid opens and supplies the water feed tube.
+When the humidistat senses the humidity level is good or when the furnace shuts down, the solenoid shuts off and stops water flow to the humidifier.

-Water Inlet Valve Assembly Detail
+Water Inlet Valve Assembly (Detail)

-Here you can see the power wires running to the solenoid and valve assembly.
+Below, you can see the power wires running to the solenoid and valve assembly.
 The water inlet orifice is attached to the valve bottom at the lower water-supply connection.
 Coming out of the top of the valve is the water inlet feed tube, which runs to the top of the humidifier.

 Inlet Feed Tube and Trough

 The water inlet feed tube runs from the water inlet valve to the top of the humidifier.
 It connects to the top cover (held in place by knurled nuts) and delivers water to a water distribution trough located directly under the top cover.
 The water distribution trough allows the water to flow evenly to all portions of the medium, which in this case is an evaporator panel.

 Humidifier Evaporator Pad or Panel

 The evaporator pad goes by several names, including evaporator panel or water wick.
-The pad's purpose is to disperse water evenly, which facilitates evaporation and also collects any mineral deposits from the water.
-After a season of use, the metal pad will be coated in a white powder from the minerals in the water.
-Although these pads can sometimes be cleaned as part of your humidifier and furnace maintenance, it is best to have them replaced every heating season.Continue to 8 of 10 below.
+The pad's purpose is to disperse water evenly, which facilitates evaporation, and to collect any mineral deposits from the water.
+After a season of use, the metal pad will be coated with white powder of minerals.
+Although these pads can sometimes be cleaned as part of your humidifier and furnace maintenance, it is best to replace them at the beginning of every heating season.

-The humidistat is like a thermostat.
-You set a thermostat for a specific temperature and when that temperature is reached, the furnace turns off.
-Same with a humidistat.
-You set it for the desired humidity level (usually 30% to 45%), and when the humidifier reaches that level, the water supply is turned off by the solenoid water valve assembly.Continue to 10 of 10 below.
+The humidistat controls humidity levels much like a thermostat controls air temperature.
+You set a thermostat for a specific temperature, and when that temperature is reached, the furnace turns off.
+A humidistat works on a similar principle: You set it for the desired humidity level (typically 30 to 50 percent), and when the humidifier reaches that level, the water supply is turned off by the solenoid water valve assembly.